edwardx999/GitHubTabSize/README.md

 # GitHubTabSize
 Automatically set the tab size GitHub displays.

+## Dependencies
+npm

+Run `npm install` in the GitHubTabSize folder.

 ## Building
-Run make in the GitHubTabSize folder.
+Run `make` in the GitHubTabSize folder.

 ## Installing
-Load the extension folder in GitHubTabSize as an unpacked extension into Chrome. <br />
+Load the extension folder in GitHubTabSize as an unpacked extension into Chrome.

 ### License
 Copyright(C) 2020 Edward Xie